Saskatchewan law enforcement issued 113 tickets in work zones in July

 - 414 tickets for exceeding posted speed limit by 35 km/h

-- 48 exceeding posted speed limit by 50 km/h
+- 60 tickets for exceeding posted speed limit by 50 km/h

-- 2 driving at least twice the posted speed limit
+- 6 tickets for driving at least twice the posted speed limit

-Law enforcement also issued 100 impaired driving-related offences, 130 tickets for distracted driving (102 of those for cellphone use) and 293 tickets for not using a seatbelt, car seat or booster seat.
+There were also 338 impaired driving-related offences, 318 tickets for distracted driving (185 of those for cellphone use) and 447 tickets for not using a seatbelt or the appropriate car seat or booster seat.